oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 A successful response by the Txn-Token Service to a Replacement Txn-Token Request is a Txn-Token Response as described in {{txn-token-response}}

 ## Mutual Authentication of the Txn-Token Request
-A workload and Transaction Token Service MUST perform mutual authentication.
+A Transaction Token Service and requesting workload MUST authenticate each other (mutual authentication).

-A Txn-Token Service MUST ensure that it authenticates any workloads requesting Txn-Tokens.
-In order to do so:

-* It MUST maintain a limited, pre-configured set of authorized workloads that MAY request Txn-Tokens.
+Workloads authenticate the Transaction Token Service to ensure that it does not disclose sensitive information, such as OAuth access tokens, to a rogue Transaction Token Service.
+A Transaction Token Service authenticates a workload to ensure it is authorized to request a transaction token.

+Workloads SHOULD use the `https` scheme to secure the communication channel and authenticate the Transaction Token Service.
+When using `https`, TLS certificates MUST be checked according to {{RFC9110}}.
+At the time of this writing, TLS version 1.3 {{RFC8446}} is the most recent version

+Workloads SHOULD authenticate to a Transaction Token Server using asymmetric (public-key based) methods or signed JWTs in accordance with {{RFC7521}} and {{RFC7523}}.

+Examples of public-key based authentication include those defined in OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens {{RFC8705}} and WIMSE Workload-to-Workload Authentication {{WIMSE}}.

+A Txn-Token Service:

-* It MUST authenticate the requesting workload and confirm that it is included in the list of workloads authorized to request a transaction token.
+* MUST authenticate the requesting workload and confirm that it is authorized to request a transaction token.
-* It SHOULD accept workload credentials such as JWTs or X.509 certificates which MAY be provisioned using mechanisms such as {{SPIFFE}} or other provisioning protocols.
+* It SHOULD accept workload credentials such as JWTs, X.509 certificates or Workload Identity Tokens which MAY be provisioned using mechanisms such as {{SPIFFE}} or other provisioning protocols.
-* It SHOULD use X.509 credentials in conjunction with MTLS {{RFC8446}}, or a JWT protected by TLS at the transport layer, to securely authenticate the requesting workload.
+*
 * It SHOULD NOT rely on insecure mechanisms, such as long-lived shared secrets to authenticate the requesting workloads.

 The requesting workload MUST ensure that it authenticates the Transaction Token Service.
 In order to do so: